Hyman Brand Hebrew Academy: History

 Hyman Brand Hebrew Academy was founded in 1966 by a group of parents seeking a Jewish day school education for their children in Kansas City.
 Initially named Hebrew Academy, the school began with 33 students in a rented space at Ohev Shalom Synagogue.
 With each year, new grades were added, and by 1973, the school had grown to include an upper school and graduated its first class in 1976.
 In 1978, the school was renamed Hyman Brand Hebrew Academy in honor of its first president, Hyman Brand.
 As enrollments continued to increase, the school outgrew the synagogue and relocated to a former Blue Valley elementary school before relocating again in 1988 to its current location at the Jewish Community Center of Greater Kansas City in Overland Park.

 Hyman Brand Hebrew Academy follows the philosophy of tikkun olam, a Hebrew phrase meaning "world repair".
 Following the 2014 Jewish Community Center shooting, Hyman Brand recommitted to their social justice work.

-In 2015, Hyman Brand was ranked as the Kansas City area’s second-best private high school based on average ACT scores (29.2 for 41 students) by Ingram’s Magazine.